LuchoEskimo/LuchoCopter/README.md

   inertial informations about the quadcopter
 - `imu.c` (not implemented): provides all the functions needed to obtain workable (ie. filtered and analysed) inertial informations
-- `pid.c`: this library is in charge of the enslavement of the attitude of the quadcopter
+- `pid.c` (not implemented): this library is in charge of the enslavement of the attitude of the quadcopter
 - `com.c` (not impemented): help us to communicate with the remote